|Photo by Alex Lehner on Unsplash|

-If you're a nurse, remember back to when you were new to the profession.
+If you're a nurse, take yourself back to when you were new to the profession.
 What was it like when you began your first job?
 Did you feel properly prepared?
 Were you scared to death?
 Did you feel like an imposter?
-Was it like you had ten thumbs and couldn't remember anything you'd learned?
+Did you feel as if you had ten thumbs and couldn't remember anything you'd learned?
 Did you feel like your education had been a waste of time and you should simply return to waiting tables?
+How were you treated as you gained confidence and skill?

-Many new nurses feel like imposters, and while they're scared to death to make an error and harm or kill a patient, they're also often lonely, disconnected, and needing support as they find their "nurse legs".
+Many new nurses feel like impostors, and while they're scared to death to make an error and harm a patient, they're also often lonely, disconnected, and needing support as they find their "nurse legs".

-Seasoned nurses have been known to roll their eyes when a new grad gets hired, thinking only of themselves and how that novice nurse will just create more work for them in terms of teaching, guiding and assisting the new arrival.
+Seasoned nurses have been known to roll their eyes when a new grad gets hired, thinking only of themselves and how that novice nurse will just create more work for them in terms of teaching, guiding, and assisting the new arrival, whether through formal preceptorship and mentoring or simple on-the-job guidance.

-However, that cynical seasoned nurse needs to remember how it was when he or she began their career, and how one helpful and supportive colleague can absolutely change the entire trajectory and tenor of the first months in any new nurse's career.
+However, that cynical seasoned nurse needs to remember how it was when they began their career, and how one helpful and supportive colleague can absolutely change the entire trajectory and tenor of the first months in any new nurse's career.
+And since more than 30% of new nurses leave the profession entirely in the first three years, we need to take individual and collective responsibility for helping them to feel welcome and supported.
+After all, these new nurses are our future.

 That's How It's Always Been

 Having said that, some nurses will recall with great rancor (and a strange and vaguely sick pride) that their first days or months as a new nurse were fraught with loneliness, poor mentorship, and a "pick-myself-up-by-my-bootstraps" individualism.
-And since some nurses receive shoddy treatment and poor guidance when they start out, they simply decide that it's just "the way things are" and they subsequently choose to perpetuate that negative cycle by being just as unhelpful and belligerent as the nurses who "welcomed" them to the profession.
+And since some nurses receive shoddy treatment and poor guidance when they start out, they simply decide that it's just "the way things are" and they subsequently choose to perpetuate that negative cycle by being just as unhelpful and belligerent as the nurses who so poorly "welcomed" them to the profession year ago.
+This perpetuation of new nurse hazing and maltreatment is misguided, cruel, and extremely short-sighted.

-It doesn't have to be this way, and employers, nurses and administrators need to realize that a "soft landing" for new grads is a good tactic to adopt, providing all manner of mentoring, precepting, training and support so that new nurses begin their careers with the knowledge that their success matters.
+It doesn't have to be this way, and employers, nurses, and administrators need to realize that a "soft landing" for new grads is a good tactic to adopt, providing all manner of mentoring, preceptorship, training, and support so that new nurses begin their careers with the knowledge that their success matters and those around them are there to ensure their success.

 A New Paradigm